jackboberg/spife/docs/topics/decorators.md

 }
 ```

-There are other ways to accept arguments, but Knork will attempt to stick
+There are other ways to accept arguments, but Spife will attempt to stick
 to the form you see above!

 > **Note**: